-A routing protocol defines the rules that must be followed by a router while it communicates with neighboring routers to learn the path and to maintain the network in the routing tables.
+A routing protocol describes the rules that must be followed by a router while it interacts with neighboring routers to learn the path and to maintain the network in the routing tables.
 The RIP and OSPF are the Interior Gateway Routing protocols which differ in many ways.

 The principal difference is that RIP falls in the category of distance vector routing protocol whereas OSPF is the example of link state routing.
 Another difference is that RIP uses bellman ford algorithm while OSPF uses Dijkstra algorithm.

-- Distance Vector– To find the best path to a remote network the distance vector routing protocol uses the distance.
-Every time a packet goes through a router is called a hop.
-The best route is the route with the least number of hops to the network.
+- Distance Vector: Distance vector routing protocol finds the best path to a remote network by using the relative distance.
+Each time when a packet passes through a router is referred as a hop.
+The best route is the route which has the lowest number of hops to the network.
 RIP and EIGRP are the examples of the Distance vector routing protocols.

 Content: RIP Vs OSPF